Brian Walters

+Career

 In 1999 Walters advised journalist Alan Gray in relation to his book Forest Friendly Building Timbers after the National Association of Forest Industries threatened to sue because it criticised logging practices.
 He subsequently joined the committee of Free Speech Victoria, becoming its Vice President and Spokesperson.

-Walters joined the committee of Liberty Victoria in 2001, the same year he took silk, and served as vice president from 2002 to 2004 and president from 2004 to 2006, when he was succeeded by Julian Burnside AO QC.
-During his term as president Walters actively campaigned on issues such as the terror laws, the treatment of Jack Thomas and David Hicks, the proposal to introduce an identity card in Australia, the mandatory detention of asylum seekers, as well as police shootings and corruption.

 In 2006-7 Walters led the legal team that took the case of Stefan Nystrom to the United Nations Human Rights Committee.
-On 18 July 2011 the Committee found in favour of Mr Nystrom, who had been deported from Australia.
-It ruled that, even though Mr Nystrom was a Swedish citizen, Australia was his 'own country' under international human rights law.
+On 18 July 2011 the Committee found in favour of Nystrom, who had been deported from Australia.
+It ruled that, even though Nystrom was a Swedish citizen, Australia was his "own country" under international human rights law.